Skip to content

 Directions to The Silk House

-The Silk House is ½m from Queen St on sharp bend near Fish Lake.
+Silk House is ½m from Queen St on sharp bend.
+Look out for blue sign.
 Also approached from Maidstone Rd.
-Parking at house, or in lane when full.
+Parking at house or in lane when full.

 The Silk House openings